 To prevent weight loss and maximize nutrient intake and utilization, don’t skip meals or wait more than 4 hours between meals.
 Parkinson’s disease can be stopped from getting worse by eating healthy and avoiding some foods.
 However, you must lead a generally healthy lifestyle to increase your chances of avoiding the illness’ crippling effects.

 With the right Parkinson’s disease diet, you can protect your body from the symptoms of Parkinson’s disease.
-This will help you to feel better and live a more comfortable lifestyle.
+Additionally, this will help you to feel better and live a more comfortable lifestyle.
 A controlled diet is also important because it helps maintain muscle, often affected by Parkinson’s disease.

 It also has been shown over time to reduce inflammation in the brain, which can lead to reduced certain effects of the disease!
 If you’re unsure where to start, you can work with a certified trainer.
 Check out the nearest Special Strong location and access your free 7-day pass today!